m2aia/m2aia/README.md

+More information, including protocols and build instructions, can be found [here](http://m2aia.de).

 [![DOI](https://zenodo.org/badge/314852965.svg)](https://zenodo.org/badge/latestdoi/314852965)

-M²aia (MSI applications for interactive analysis in MITK) is a software tool enabling interactive signal processing and visualisation of mass spectrometry imaging (MSI) datasets.
-M²aia extends the open source Medical Imaging and Interaction Toolkit (MITK) [1] and provides powerful methods that the MSI community can adopt, exploit and improve further.
+M²aia (MSI applications for interactive analysis in MITK, [biotools:m2aia](https://bio.tools/m2aia), [RRID:SCR_019324](https://scicrunch.org/resolver/RRID:SCR_019324)) is a software tool enabling interactive signal processing and visualisation of mass spectrometry imaging (MSI) datasets.
+M²aia extends the open source Medical Imaging and Interaction Toolkit ([MITK](https://mitk.org)) and provides powerful methods that the MSI community can adopt, exploit and improve further.
 In it's current state, it is designet to enable multi-modal 2D registration and 3D MSI reconstruction.

 In addition, M²aia provides features for